MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 An app's status can vary from **Continue Setup**, **Connected**, and **No Activities**.

-For apps connected via non-Microsoft identity providers (IdP), if the setup is not complete, when accessing the app you will see a page with the status of **Continue Setup**.
+For apps connected via non-Microsoft identity providers (IdP), if the setup isn't complete, when accessing the app you will see a page with the status of **Continue Setup**.
 Use the following steps complete the setup.

 **Recommended steps**

 1. Click **Continue Setup**.
 1. Go through the [deployment guide](proxy-deployment-any-app.md) and verify that you have completed all the steps.
 Pay particular attention to the following:
     1. Make sure you create a new custom SAML app.
 You need this to change the URLs and SAML attributes that might not be available in gallery apps.
-    1. If your identity provider does not allow the reuse of the same identifier (also known as Entity ID or Audience), change the identifier of the original app.
+    1. If your identity provider doesn't allow the reuse of the same identifier (also known as Entity ID or Audience), change the identifier of the original app.

 #### Cannot configure controls for native apps